top of page

 The Strange Story Behind Theater's Luckiest Bad Wish

-If you've ever been involved in the theater world, you've probably heard the phrase “break a leg”—but why would anyone wish for an injury before stepping on stage?
-It turns out, this quirky phrase has a rather clever origin!
+If you've ever been involved in the theater world, you've probably heard the phrase “break a leg."
+But why would anyone wish for an injury before stepping on stage?

-But why “break a leg” specifically?
-Some theories suggest that it refers to an old tradition in which actors would bow or curtsy so deeply that they’d metaphorically "break" the line of their legs.
-Others claim it dates back to ancient Greece, where audiences stomped their feet in applause, and a particularly rowdy crowd might cause someone to injure a leg!
+But why that phrase?
+Some say it comes from actors bowing or curtsying so deeply they’d metaphorically “break” the line of their legs.
+Others trace it back to ancient Greece, where audiences stomped their feet in applause, sometimes so wildly that it might actually cause an injury.

 ADVERTISEMENTS